 Why do we need these receptors?!
 Cells, too, need to talk: the cell that has something to say sends out a signal (for example a small molecule), which then needs to be somehow recognized/sensed by a cell nearby.
 This often happens through a specialized protein in the cell membrane, called a receptor – which is exactly the kind of molecule we work on.
 Basic communication, really.

-The primary focus of our lab are P2X receptors, trimeric cation channels that open and close in response to binding of ATP.
+An active area of interest in our lab are P2X receptors, another class of trimeric cation channels that open and close in response to binding of ATP.
 P2X receptors bind ATP in their extracellular ligand-binding domain and subsequently allow ionic flux across the membrane through opening of the channel pore domain.
 P2X receptors are expressed throughout the human body, where they play crucial roles in synaptic transmission, cardiac excitability, inflammation and nociception (Khakh & North, Nature, 2006).
 Importantly, these receptors have been implicated in neuropathic and inflammatory pain, epilepsy as well as hypertension, making them important pharmacological targets.

 Left: Close up view of ATP bound to a P2X receptor